 What’s in it for parents?

-O.K.
+Okay.
 We don’t actually hear this question too often, but it is one that should be asked by every parent.
 The school you choose for your child should practice a philosophy of social, emotional and academic development that can be applied at home.
 Too often, traditional daycare programs are teacher-lead, which means the adult makes most of the decisions and has most of the responsibility.
 The goal of a parent should be that as the child grows, she becomes less dependent upon the adults around her.
 This is a stated goal of Montessori and we offer many, many opportunities including parent events, workshops, discussions, blog posts and more, to help you choose the elements of Montessori that work in your own home.

-How, When and Why do teachers choose what to do with my child?
+How, when and why do teachers choose what to do with my child?

 Another one that we don’t hear too often.
 Perhaps we shouldn’t call this the Frequently Asked Questions page, after all.
 At any rate, in Montessori, teachers are trained to follow a method that enables them to match each child with the right lesson at the right time in a way that works uniquely for that child.
 We are well-versed in social, emotional, physical and brain development and keep ourselves up-to-date on the latest research.
 In short, there is a well-conceived rationale for everything we do in this environment and it is one of the main differences between a Montessori teacher and everyone else.